 The Authority carries out a rolling programme that ensures that all Property, Plant and Equipment required to be measured at fair value is revalued at least every five years.
-All valuations have been carried out by qualified staff under Mr P Kirby, the Property Services Manager for Liberata (who provide this professional service to the Council as part of a public private partnership arrangement).
+All valuations have been carried out by RICS qualified staff under Mr P Kirby, the Property Services Manager.
 Valuations of land and buildings were carried out in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 Valuations of vehicles, plant, furniture and equipment are based on current prices where there is an active second-hand market or latest list prices adjusted for the condition of the asset.